WHICH SEASON TO ELOPE IN NORWAY

 SUMMER ELOPEMENT IN NORWAY

-Summer in Norway is from June until August and the temperature ranges from 50-75 degrees fahrenheit.
-Summer time is definitely the most comfortable season, but are you planning on hiking, the difference in temperature between sea level and a mountain top is still significant.
+Summer is from June until August and the temperature ranges from 50-75 degrees fahrenheit.
+This time of year is definitely the most comfortable season.
+Are you planning on hiking though, the difference in temperature between sea level and a mountain top is still significant.
 Make sure to pack accordingly.

 - If hiking is on your agenda, summer is a good season.
 All the mountain passages are open (closed from October-May), and the hiking trails are waiting for you.
 They range from about 20-30 minutes easy hikes to full day demanding adventures.